86% of Renters Have Less Than a Quarter of the Deposit for Average First Home

-Responding to today's publication of FTSE 100 CEO pay by the High Pay Centre, Dr. Wanda Wyporska, Executive Director of The Equality Trust, said:
+The Equality Trust has responded to today's Government publication of a Race Disparity Audit.
+Dr. Wanda Wyporska, Executive Director of The Equality Trust, said: